 - Stability program: designed around real distribution conditions, including heat excursions and humidity exposure

-When those controls are done well, the consumer feels it as a simple benefit: the product behaves the same every day.
+When those controls are solid, the consumer gets a simple benefit: the product behaves the same every day.

 How to spot a well-manufactured prenatal gummy (no lab needed)

-Even without technical testing, you can often spot whether a gummy was built with discipline.
-Look for signs of consistency and packaging that seems chosen for function, not just shelf appeal.
+Even without technical testing, you can often tell if a gummy was built with discipline.
+Look for consistency and packaging chosen for function, not just shelf appeal.

 - Pieces look uniform in shape and color, without excessive residue or crystallization